 Now he has turned his typographic skills to creating a contemporary, visual reinterpretation of the manifesto, believing the ten points have a new relevance in the time of Black Lives Matter.

 His series of posters, called “Hard Bop: Reflections and Interpretations of a Militant Manifesto,” which also includes portraits of Panthers’ founders Huey P. Newton and Bobby Seale and members of the inner circle, is the inaugural exhibition in the new Hoffmitz Milken Center for Typography, dedicated to longtime letterform teacher Leah Hoffmitz, who died last year.

-DnA went to check out the new center and Tyrone’s exhibition, and learned from him about how Russian Constructivism, album covers and modal jazz influenced his designs, and why the Panthers were far more than simply “black men in leather jackets holding guns at the courthouse.”
+DnA went to check out the new center and talk to Tyrone about the exhibition.
+He tells DnA that while he greatly admires the work of Emory Douglas, the Panthers’ “revolutionary artist,” his own aesthetic draws on other influences –Russian Constructivism, album covers and modal jazz.
+He also explains why the Panthers were far more than simply “black men in leather jackets holding guns at the courthouse.”